 Parties are obliged to attend a conciliation conference if they are ordered to do so.
 Failure to attend the conference may result in a fine.

 If the Commission hears a matter and determines that discrimination has occurred, it may:

 - order the payment of compensation of up to $60,000;

 - order that the respondent refrain from the conduct and not repeat it; and

 - make any other order it considers necessary to achieve redress for the complainant.

-If the Commission dismisses a complaint because it considers that it is vexatious and frivolous, it may also make an order that the complainant pay the respondent’s costs up to a maximum of $30,000.
+If the Commission dismisses a complaint because it considers that it is vexatious and frivolous, it may also make an order that the complainant pay the respondent’s costs of up to $30,000.

 Strict timeframes apply for employees who have been terminated from their employment as a result of workplace discrimination in the NT.
 Section 365 of the Fair Work Act 2009 entitles employees to bring an application to the Fair Work Commission if they have been terminated from their employment as a consequence of discriminatory conduct.
 An application must be brought within 21 days of the termination of employment.

-If the conduct has not resulted in termination of employment, but other adverse action such as demotion and denial of opportunities such as training and promotion, then an application may still be made to the Fair Work Commission under section 372 of the Act.
+If the conduct has not resulted in the termination of the person’s employment, but in other adverse action such as demotion and denial of opportunities such as training and promotion, then an application may still be made to the Fair Work Commission under section 372 of the Act.